-8. Emissions associated with the investments managed by Walter Scott on behalf of clients are reported using the investmentspecific method according to the GHG Protocol.
-This method involves collecting Scope 1 and 2 emissions from the investee company and allocating the emissions based upon the share of investment on the 31 December for the year reported.
-While the reporting guidelines for investment emissions in the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard emissions are mostly clear, accurately capturing investment emissions is complex and for this reason emissions reported should be considered as an estimate.
-Due to a lack of available Scope 1 and 2 investee company data for 2023, emissions have not been reported.
+8. Emissions associated with the investments managed by Walter Scott on behalf of clients are reported using the investment-specific method $according \ to \ the \ GHG \ Protocol. \ This$ method involves collecting Scope 1 and 2 emissions from the investee company and allocating the emissions based upon the share of investment on the 31 December for the year reported.
+While the reporting guidelines for $investment\ emissions\ in\ the\ GHG$ Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard emissions are mostly clear, accurately capturing investment emissions is complex and for this reason emissions reported should $be\ considered\ as\ an\ estimate.\ Due$ to a lack of available Scope 1 and 2 investee company data for 2024, emissions have not been reported.

-All emissions reported have been calculated as at 26 February 2024.
-The calculation methodology has changed compared to prior years and now uses 'market value divided by a company's Enterprise Value Including Cash (EVIC) as an indication of ownership of emissions.
-In previous years, the calculation methodology used 'number of shares held divided by shares outstanding' as an indication of ownership of emissions.
-The updated calculation methodology has been used to restate the 2019 and 2021 emissions and the restated values are presented in the table below.
-Financed emissions have decreased, partly as a result of this change in methodology.
+All emissions reported have been calculated as at 18 February 2025.
+The calculation methodology uses 'market value divided by a company's Enterprise Value Including Cash (EVIC)' as an indication of ownership of emissions.